syncfusion-content/wpf-docs/wpf/Surface-Chart/Getting-Started.md

 ---
 layout: post
 title: Getting Started | SfSurfaceChart | wpf | Syncfusion
-description: This section explains about how to getting started with Syncfusion WPF SfSurfaceChart and its keqfeature like Add Header to the surface chart.
+description: This section explains about how to getting started with Syncfusion WPF SfSurfaceChart and its key feature like Add Header to the surface chart.
 platform: wpf
 control: SfSurfaceChart
 documentation: ug